Faraz6180/Faraz6180/README.md

 ## 👋 Who I Am

-AI Engineer focused on **LLM integration, RAG pipelines, and backend systems for production data.** I've solo-architected a 12-week SaaS MVP for a paying client, built ETL pipelines and FastAPI microservices used by 30+ portfolio startups, and shipped 3 hackathon-finalist RAG/agent systems.
-I write about what I build (115+ technical articles, 1,500+ monthly readers). **Fully remote, based in Pakistan (GMT+5), available immediately.**
+AI Engineer focused on **LLM integration, RAG pipelines, and backend systems for production data.** I've solo-architected a 12-week SaaS MVP for a paying client, built ETL pipelines and FastAPI microservices used by 30+ portfolio startups, and shipped multiple deployed RAG/LLM tools with real evaluation metrics and observability.
+I write about the gap between RAG demos and RAG that survives production. **Fully remote, based in Pakistan (GMT+5), available immediately.**

 ---